briansteffens/briansteffens.github.io/blog/hello-world-from-a-bootloader/post.md

-Back in the days of [DOS](https://en.wikipedia.org/wiki/DOS) it was common for everyday programs to use this BIOS-provided functionality, but these days it's mostly just bootloaders that still use it.
+Back in the days of [DOS](https://en.wikipedia.org/wiki/DOS) it was common for everyday programs to use this BIOS-provided functionality, but these days it's mostly just used by bootloaders.